Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

 vanish, for each vertex.

-The coherent states constructed here will not have unique values for $M_x$ and $M_y$.
-The states are superpositions of $D^{(L_i)}_{0M_i}(h_i)$ matrices (i = x,y); and the superposition contains a range of values $M_i$.
-The superposition is sharply peaked at central values of the $M_i$, however, so that all values of $M_x + M_y$ in the packet are very close to the average value \be <M_x + M_y> = <S^{(x)}_Z + S^{(y)}_Z>. \ee
+The transverse coherent states constructed here will not have unique values for $M_x$ and $M_y$.
+These states will be superpositions of $D^{(La)}_{0Ma}$ matrices; and the superpositions will contain a range of values $M_a$.
+(Similarly, coherent states in the longitudinal direction will not have definite $M_z$.)
+The superpositions are sharply peaked at central values of the M's, however, so that M-values which violate U(1) are suppressed.

-The above equation suggests we may have to study the matrix elements of spin, as well as \Etld and holonomies, in order to study U(1) invariance.
-Fortunately, the \Etld operators are identical to the spin operators, since \E{i}{A} brings down a factor of $S^{(i)}_A$; we get spin matrix elements with no extra effort.

-\section{Coherent States}
+\section{Coherent states}

-This section proposes a set of candidate coherent states.
-I cannot use the coherent states available in the literature, since these are for the general case, full SU(2) symmetry, and do not exhibit the O(3) symmetry discussed in the previous section.
-However, the results for full SU(2) motivate a tentative choice of states for the planar case, together with a choice of parameters for labeling these states.
-The second paper in this series verifies in detail that the candidate states have the properties required of coherent states.

-What properties should a coherent state possess?
-The Hamiltonian is constructed entirely from spin-half holonomies and \Etld operators.
-When these quantum operators act upon the coherent state, the result should be c-numbers.
-From the previous section, the holonomies should be thought of as spin one spherical harmonics